 Dr Wolfgang Luhan

-I am a Reader in Behavioural Economics and the Research Lead for the Economics and Finance subject group in the Faculty of Business and Law.
+I am a Reader in Behavioural Economics in the School for Accounting, Economics and Finance.
 I have co-founded a research network on decision making for others.
-With my colleague Sascha Füllbrunn, I have organized an international research conference and guest-edited a special issue of the Journal of Economic Psychology on this topic.
+With my colleague Sascha Füllbrunn, I have organized two international research conferences (NL, UK), and guest-edited a special issue of the Journal of Economic Psychology on this topic.

 I am part of a research network pioneering work on behavioural and experimental macroeconomics (see, e.g., my papers from 2013 and 2016) which was included in vol. 2 of the Handbook of Experimental Economics.